What is the GED® test?

 The 2014 GED® test is a four-subject high school equivalency test that measures skills required by high schools and requested by colleges and employers.
 The four subjects are Science, Social Studies, Mathematical Reasoning, and Reasoning Through Language Arts.
 After you pass the GED® test, your diploma or credential will be issued by your state but you’ll receive a GED® transcript to apply to college, start training, or get a better job.

-At GED Testing Service, we believe that everyone deserves a fighting chance at a good job with good wages.
+We believe that everyone deserves a fighting chance at a good job with good wages.
 That’s why the 2014 GED® program includes start-to-finish support and a test based on what’s needed to succeed in college and jobs.

 - The first GED® test was created in 1942 and is updated every 10-15 years